Thursday, June 25 to Saturday, July 25, 2020 (4 weeks)

-The University of Toronto will offer one Fine Art History course and French language courses in Tours, France.
+The University of Toronto will offer a French culture course and French language courses in Tours, France.
 The courses are worth one full-year credit and are contingent on adequate enrolment.
 Students are not permitted to register for more than one course.

-This is the 16th year of the University of Toronto Summer Program in Tours, France.
-More than 1500 students have participated since 2002.
-The program is designed for students who wish to develop their French language skills or learn more about Medieval art and architecture.
+This is the 19th year of the University of Toronto summer program in Tours, France.
+More than 1700 students have participated since 2002.
+The program is designed for students who wish to develop their French language skills or immerse themselves in the study of French history.

 This program is hosted by the Institut de Touraine, which is affiliated with the Université Francois Rabelais de Tours.
 The Institut has been teaching French language and culture studies since 1912; currently, students from over 80 countries attend every summer.
 The Institut also offers weekly sporting activities, cultural activities and tours.

-Students with previous French language exposure MUST sit for a placement assessment to be considered for the program.
+IMPORTANT: Students with previous French language exposure applying for an FSL course MUST complete an online placement assessment to be considered for the program.

 Cultural Riches in the Garden of France